intel-lab-lkp/linux/Documentation/networking/bonding.rst

 	maximum number of targets that can be specified is 16.
 The default value is no IP addresses.

+        When an arp_ip_target is configured the bonding driver will attempt to automatically determine what vlans the arp probe will pass through.
+This process of gathering vlan tags is required for the arp probe to be sent.
+However, in some configurations this process may fail.
+In these cases you may manually supply a list of vlan tags.
+To specify a list of vlan tags append the ipv4 address with [tag1/tag2...].
+For example: arp_ip_target=10.0.0.1[10].
+If you simply need to disable the vlan discovery process you may provide an empty list, for example: arp_ip_target=10.0.0.1[].

 ns_ip6_target

 	Specifies the IPv6 addresses to use as IPv6 monitoring peers when